Guilleuz/BSH-ActionFormer/README.md

     python show_predictions.py --ground_truth <ground csv file> --predictions <preds csv file> --threshold <value> --separated

 Furthermore, using the option `--help` will show all the available options.
-If the flag `--web` is set and you run with `streamlit run show_predictions.py -- [ARGS]`, the plot will generate an interactive html graph, using `streamlit`.
+If the flag `--web` is set, and you run with `streamlit run show_predictions.py -- [ARGS]`, the plot will generate an interactive html graph, using `streamlit`.

 ![](/home/guille/PycharmProjects/BSH-ActionFormer/example_plot.png)